patricia turner art

 The Torpedo Factory receives over 500,000 visitors per year.
 This exhibit honoring our nation's veterans runs from October 27 through December 7, 2018.
 The reception will be held Friday, November 9 from 7-9 pm.

-"Social Media Suction" has been selected as a finalist by Jurors Alexis Mendoza, Raul Villarreal, and Amy Vigilante in the exhibit
+"Social Media Suction" by Jurors Alexis Mendoza, Raul Villarreal, and Amy Vigilante in the exhibit

 "Creativity Takes Courage"